wcmc-its/ReCiter-Publication-Manager/README.md

 - [ReCiterDB](https://github.com/wcmc-its/ReCiterDB) - the back end data store for Publication Manager; in addition to the schema and stored procedures, this repository contains a set of scripts that retrieve data from ReCiter and imports them into this MySQL database
 - [ReCiter PubMed Retrieval Tool](https://github.com/wcmc-its/reciter-pubmed-Retrieval-Tool/) - An application which provides an API which sits on top of PubMed's eFetch web service.
 Generally speaking, this API provides some basic inferences and makes the PubMed data easier to work with.

+Publication Manager also integrates with [ReCiter PubNotifier](https://github.com/wcmc-its/ReCiter-PubNotifier) which utlizes AWS Lambda to enhance the publication notification process within academic environments.
+It automates notifications to faculty regarding new academic publications, whether accepted or in-review, and integrates with ReCiter Publication Manager and ReCiterDB.

 See the [Functionality](#functionality) section to see screencaps and animations of ReCiter Publication Manager in action.